RafaelPAndrade/Ansi-Print/README.md

 ### Known Issues:
 -Returning to the same line does not work in some X-terminal emulators/Shells.
 Styling probably also won't work on those terminals.
 Colors are widely supported.

--Trying to return to previous line while being at the last terminal line will put the cursor on the penultimate line; you can mask this issue by using it for status messages.
+-It is impossible to go to the very first and last line (due to Ansi); for now, it uses the last line for an optional "Status message".

 ## How can I use it?